Kingxukai/linux/Documentation/bpf/verifier.rst

   8: (7a) *(u64 *)(r0 +0) = 1
   R0 invalid mem access 'imm'

-Program that performs a socket lookup then sets the pointer to NULL without checking it::
+Program that performs a socket lookup then sets the woke pointer to NULL without checking it::

   BPF_MOV64_IMM(BPF_REG_2, 0),